-- Start main application window maximized if checked, main application window size will be automatically scaled to fit the whole available screen after starting the software. - Prompt user on application exit if checked, user is always prompted whether to really exit application or not. - Show login dialog after logout if checked, new login dialog will appear automatically after currently logged in user logs out. - Show choose inventory year dialog after login if checked, user is prompted to choose inventory year to work with.
-If unchecked, previously used inventory year will be activated automatically. - Show informative message box after choosing Inventory Year if checked, user is informed of currently active inventory year after activating particular inventory year (activated automatically or by user action).
+- Start main application window maximized if checked, main application window size will be automatically scaled to fit the whole available screen after starting the software. - Prompt user on application exit if checked, user is always prompted whether to really exit application or not. - Show login dialog after logout if checked, new login dialog will appear automatically after currently logged in user logs out. - Show Choose Inventory Year dialog after login if checked, user is prompted to choose inventory year to work with.
+If unchecked, the previously used inventory year will be activated automatically. - Show informative message box after choosing Inventory Year if checked, user is informed of currently active Inventory Year after activating specific Inventory Year (activated automatically or by user action).